 Recently, the ABA created a501(c)4 called the Financial Education and Advocacy Initiative to advance their agenda.
 The group has begun to run ads about taxing credit unions claiming that credit unions are unfair competition.

 While we very rarely ask our membership to be involved in the advocacy process we have decided to join with credit unions across America on a campaign called DON’T TAX MY CREDIT UNION.
 The Long Island delegation in Congress as well as both NY Senators have always been very supportive of credit unions and credit union members, but they always tell us that if they are hearing from one side its always good to hear from the other.

 - I’m one of 96 million Credit Union members

-- Bethpage FCU was built to give me more; I’m a member not a stockholder
+- Bethpage FCU cares about what I care about; I’m a member not a stockholder

 - Bethpage profits benefit its members not outside stockholders